-Dr. Sabina Shaikh is Director of the Program on Global Environment and a Senior Lecturer in Environmental and Urban Studies in the College, Committee on Geographical Sciences in the Social Sciences Division, and at the Harris School of Public Policy at the University of Chicago.
-She is the faculty director of Chicago Studies and co-leads the Environmental Frontiers Initiative at the Mansueto Institute for Urban Innovation.
+Dr. Sabina Shaikh is a Senior Instructional Professor in the Committee on Environment, Geography and Urbanization (CEGU) and the College, and the Director of Academic Programs and Director of Undergraduate Studies for CEGU.
+She serves as the faculty director of Chicago Studies and faculty co-lead of the Environmental Frontiers Initiative at the Mansueto Institute for Urban Innovation.
 Her research focuses on the relationship of humans to environmental change, related to health, livelihoods and migration.
 Her collaborative research on water sustainability in the Mekong Basin of Cambodia has been funded by the National Science Foundation and recently by through the Center for International Social Science Research, Social Science Research Center and the Neubauer Collegium at the University of Chicago.

-July 2021: How Climate Change Impacts U.S. and Global Migration.
-Interview on Chicago Tonight, WTTW
+July 2021: Interview, How Climate Change Impacts U.S. and Global Migration.
+Chicago Tonight, WTTW

-May 2021: UChicago scholar inspires students to engage with our environment, UChicago News
+May 2021: News, UChicago scholar inspires students to engage with our environment, UChicago News

 April 2021: The pandemic forced us to create habits that benefit the Earth and ourselves.
 Here's which behaviors to keep.
 CNN

 December 2021: From his home, Attenborough shows viewers a perfect planet.
 Chicago Tribune.